 Kids love candy and kids love science, so why not combine these two faves into one afternoon of learning and laughter?
-From launching gumdrops in a catapult to making a fresh batch of your own, we’ve found easy, edible science experiments that kids of all ages will love getting into.
-Read on to get started.
+From launching gumdrops in a catapult to making a fresh batch of your own, we’ve found easy, edible science experiments for kids.
+Read on to get your science project started.

 photo: The Homeschool Scientist

 Every list of gumdrop science should start with the classic structural engineering challenge using toothpicks and candy.
 We’re particularly fond of this one from The Homeschool Scientist because it helps you explain what the concepts (engineering, load distribution, physics, shape comparison) are to your kiddos while doing it.
 Visit The Homeschool Scientist to get going.

 When it comes to gumdrop science, Little Bins for Little Hands has more than one awesome idea to choose from.
 We love this melting gumdrop experiment because, well, you get to melt gumdrops!
 It’s a great way to use up leftover candy and it explores the concepts of heat and liquids and solids.
 You can use any shaped cookie cutter, too, depending on the season.
 Get the whole how-to over at Little Bins for Big Hands.

 Put this cute idea together with your mini entomologists using gumdrops, toothpicks and any other candy or food you have on hand to make the parts.
 Visit the Amateur Entomologist’s Society to get graphics on parts of the insect and talk about it with your kiddos as you craft gummy parts.